MicrosoftDocs/defender-docs/defender-endpoint/respond-file-alerts.md

 ## Download or collect file

 Selecting **Download file** from the response actions allows you to download a local, password-protected .zip archive containing your file.
-A flyout will appear where you can record a reason for downloading the file, and set a password.
+A flyout appears where you can record a reason for downloading the file, and set a password.

 By default, you should be able to download files that are in quarantine.

 The **Download file** button can have the following states:

-- **Active** - You'll be able to collect the file.
+- **Active** - You are able to collect the file.

-- **Disabled** - If the button is grayed out or disabled during an active collection attempt, you may not have appropriate RBAC permissions to collect files.
+- **Disabled** - If the button is grayed out or disabled during an active collection attempt, you might not have appropriate RBAC permissions to collect files.

   The following permissions are required: